zhenrong-wang/water-steam-if97/README.md

 1. Use git to clone this code: `git clone https://github.com/zhenrong-wang/water-steam-if97.git`
 2. Build command example: `gcc ws-if97.c -o my-if97.exe -lm`

+Note: the `-lm` may not be valid for Windows or macOS.
+It is necessary for GNU/Linux distros.

 ## 3.2 Run

 - Copy the executable to a working directory. and open a terminal/command prompt